Greenhouse gas emissions projections

 Greenhouse Gas Emissions Projections by International Panel on Climate Change Sector

 To meet its international reporting commitments under the United Nations Framework Convention on Climate Change, Canada is required to prepare a national communication every four years, and a biennial report every two years.
-Starting in 2024, Biennial Reports will be replaced by Biennial Transparency reports.
-The reports include projections presented by International Panel on Climate Change (IPCC) categories and by Canadian economic sector.
-Consequently, Canada’s 2023 Greenhouse Gas and Air Pollutant Emissions Projections include projections presented by IPCC categories as well.
+Starting in 2024, Biennial Reports were replaced by Biennial Transparency reports.
+These reports include projections presented by International Panel on Climate Change (IPCC) categories and by Canadian economic sectors.

-Adjustments that are made to the IPCC categories to calculate economic sector emissions are discussed in more details in Canada’s 2023 GHG and Air Pollutant Emissions Projections report.
+Adjustments that are made to the IPCC categories to calculate economic sector emissions are discussed in more details in Canada’s First Biennial Transparency Report.

 The graphic below shows Canada’s emissions projections under the “Reference Case” and “Additional Measures” scenarios by IPCC categories.
-Note that these results do not include the accounting contribution from the LULUCF sector, the impact from nature based climate solutions (NBCS), agriculture measures, and WCI Credits.
+These results do not include the accounting contribution from the LULUCF sector, the impact from nature-based climate solutions (NBCS), agriculture measures, and WCI Credits.

-Long description for Greenhouse gas emissions projections by International Panel on Climate Change sector.
+Long description for Greenhouse gas emissions projections by International Panel on Climate Change sector (XLSX format).

 Air pollutant emissions projections